 Hard masses of necrotic fat are occasionally identified in the peritoneal cavity of mature cattle, especially the Channel Island breeds, Japanese Black cattle, and beef cattle grazing fescue for long periods.
 The disease has also been seen in goats and some species of deer maintained on pastures consisting primarily of tall fescue.
 The masses are commonly mistaken for a developing fetus on palpation per rectum because they feel like “floating corks” similar to cotyledons.
 The masses of necrotic fat usually do not cause clinical signs but in advanced cases can create an extraluminal obstruction that results in episodes of moderate abdominal pain, distention of intestine proximal to the fat, and the passage of small amounts of feces.

-The composition of the deposits in cattle with fat necrosis is identical to that of fat of normal cows.
-The abnormal fat deposition is confined to abdominal fat and is consistent with current understanding that abdominal fat is controlled in a different manner than fat depots elsewhere in the body.
+The composition of the deposits in cattle with fat necrosis is identical to that of fat of healthy cows.
+The abnormal fat deposition is confined to abdominal fat and is consistent with current understanding that abdominal fat is controlled in a different manner than fat deposits elsewhere in the body.
 Fat necrosis has historically been termed lipomatosis, but this term is now considered inappropriate because the masses are not neoplastic or hyperplastic.

-Last full review/revision March 2012 by Peter D. Constable, BVSc (Hons), MS, PhD, DACVIM
+Last full review/revision May 2014 by Peter D. Constable, BVSc (Hons), MS, PhD, DACVIM